Spratt re-sets focus after Olympic postponement – VeloNews.com

 Van Vleuten had been training at the top of Mount Teide, Tenerife, when the coronavirus crisis led to a wave of travel restrictions across Europe.
 Having abandoned the camp early, she has since been participating in Zwift rides hosted by her Mitchelton-Scott team.

-Just left Tenerife in time… Had to go back home very quick to avoid to get stuck at Tenerife for weeks… Hotels are closed (this is my hotel also closed just some hours after I left) and not allowed to train on the road.
-Happy that this is still possible in NL but we all need to take care.
-Felt extra strange to leave El Teide because I felt very safe with very low risks of getting infected at the vulcano… Now at home.
-Thoughts go every where and change day by day.
-From being worried about races that will be cancelled now worried if we can manage this outbreak all together. 🤞🤞🤞 We are all responsible so I will also try to minimize social contacts.
-For me I will sit down with my coach this week to set new goals and make a plan for next weeks.
-Hard to continue now to train without goals.
-This is only a small personal problem compared to what is happening with #CoronaVirus around us.
-Shout out to all the people that work so hard these days to manage this situation in best possible way!

 The Dutch veteran had been leading the race at the 2016 Games in Rio before a horrific crash on a greasy descent left her with fractures in her spine.
-She will be 38 by the time the 2021 Games roll around, but as her epic solo victory in last year’s world championships proved, age is no barrier as she continues to go from strength to strength.
+She will be 38 by the time the 2021 Games roll around, but as her epic solo victory in the 2019 world championships proved, age is no barrier as she continues to go from strength to strength.

 “I also think it is much better for global health to postpone the Games until 2021 rather than trying to host an Olympics this year at a later date,” van Vleuten said.
 “Global health is the most important thing I am concerned about right now.